Plugin Development

 About 518 wordsAbout 2 min

-.
+In Cloud Native Build, a plugin is essentially a Docker image.
+Here we'll demonstrate how to develop an image plugin from scratch using Bash.
+This plugin's functionality is to print hello world.
 This guide should provide you with a clear approach to creating your own plugins.
-We assume you already have some basic knowledge of Docker
+We assume you already have some basic knowledge of Docker.

 Designing the Plugin